 A 5/1 mortgage loan provides the assurance that your interest rate won't change for the first 60 months of your loan.
 This can be a very good thing if you lock in a low interest rate just before rates go up.
 Beginning in the sixth year, however, the rate will adjust annually.

-How much the rate will adjust depends on the rate index to which the loan is tied.
+How much the rate will adjust depends on the mortgage index to which the loan is tied.
 It might rise, or it might go down.
-Rate indexes can fluctuate often depending on the economy, market conditions, and other factors.
+Mortgage rate indexes can fluctuate often depending on the economy, market conditions, and other factors.
 There’s no way to predict how a 5/1 loan’s rate will change, or by how much, so there's some level of uncertainty after that five-year period expires.

 How a 5/1 Mortgage Loan Works

 A 5/1 mortgage loan is generally a good choice in two scenarios.
 You’ll save big by getting a 5/1 loan rather than a 30-year fixed mortgage if you don’t plan to stay in the home very long.
 If you're fairly sure that a career change or a move is in the cards before your five-year fixed period is up, for example, this might be the right option for you.

 The initial interest rate on these 5/1 mortgage loans is typically pretty favorable.

 You might also want to consider a 5/1 ARM if you know that you can comfortably afford a little unpredictability when the five-year term expires.
 You can enjoy a relatively low interest rate for the first five years.
 If your income is sufficient to cover ebbs and flows in your monthly payment after this time—or to allow you to pay the fees and costs of refinancing—a 5/1 ARM could be a good choice.